aVeryStrangeLoop/gametheory2019/README.md

-# gametheory2019
+# Opt-agent-net
-Repository for the game theory mini-project (E1254 - Spring 2019).
+Repository for the opt-agent-net project

 Title: **Utility functions with compounding returns lead to evolution of co-operation in MAB networks**